 - In a small bowl, combine the first 13 ingredients.
 Pour 2 cups into a large resealable plastic bag; add the beef.
 Seal bag and turn to coat; refrigerate for 3 hours.
 Cover and refrigerate remaining marinade for basting.

 - Drain and discard marinade.
 Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill beef, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), brushing occasionally with reserved marinade.
+Grill beef, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°), brushing occasionally with reserved marinade.
 Yield: 8 servings.

 Originally published as Tropical Tenderloin Steaks in Light & Tasty June/July 2005, p50